 Education and children’s rights

-Islamic religious instruction in mandatory in public schools for Muslim students, at least in primary and secondary schools (with the exception of Iraqi Kurdistan).
+Islamic religious instruction is mandatory in public schools for Muslim students, at least in primary and secondary schools (with the exception of Iraqi Kurdistan).
 Non-Muslim students are technically not obliged to participate.
-There are continued reports of educational discrimination from religious minorities, and tight social stigmas around apostasy or conversion probably hamper free exercise of any opt-out.
-Students report being pressured into conforming to religious instruction.
+There are continued reports from religious minorities of educational discrimination, and social stigma around ‘apostasy’ or conversion likely hamper free exercise of any opt-out.
 It is unclear how an attempt to opt-out by a specifically non-religious student would be handled.
 Christian religious education is offered in at least 255 public schools in areas with higher concentrations of Christians.

-In Iraqi Kurdistan, the Ministry of Education funds religious instructions in schools for Muslims and Christian students.
+In Iraqi Kurdistan, the Ministry of Education funds religious instruction in schools for Muslims and Christian students.

 In 2019, thousands of children were prevented from enrolling in public schools because a family member was thought to be affiliated with ISIS.